jbearce/new-site/docs/deployment.md

 ## Development Releases

-While working on changes to this project, you should create a variant theme diretory ending in `-dev` to test out of.
+While working on changes to this project, you should create a variant theme directory ending in `-dev` to test out of.
 For example, if the theme folder is `__gulp_init_npm_name__`, name your development folder `__gulp_init_npm_name__-dev`.
 Activate this theme while working on your changes, and switch back to the "live" theme when finished.

 **Note:** You may need to re-assign things like menu locations, customizations, widgets, etc. when activating the development theme.